Alfresco/alfresco-ng2-components/docs/content-services/content-metadata.component.md

 ### Aspect oriented config

 With this type of configuration you are able to "whitelist" aspects and properties for a preset, but everything will be grouped by aspects and there is no further way to group properties.
-If you want to group different properties in groups you define, scroll down a bit and have a look at on the layout oriented configruration.
+If you want to group different properties in groups you define, scroll down a bit and have a look at on the layout oriented configuration.

 #### Whitelisting only a few aspects in the default preset